 It’s the theory before the practice.

-3. Listen to call recordings of the good, the bad, and the ugly…
+Listen to call recordings of the good, the bad, and the ugly.

-There’s no more impactful way of helping sales people get familiarised with what real sales calls sound like than giving them access to best practice conversations that end in booked appointments.
+There’s no more impactful way of helping salespeople get familiarized with what real sales calls sound like than giving them access to best practice conversations that end in booked appointments.

-But critically, its important they hear the calls that don’t go so well, so that they gain an appreciation that its not all happy, smiley conversations.
+But critically, it’s also important they hear the calls that don’t go so well, so that they gain an appreciation that it’s not all happy, smiley conversations.

-You’ve drawn out your list of objections on the whiteboard and talked around ways to handle them, now let’s get the sales people practising them.
-Best way for doing this shouting out an objection from your whiteboard, and getting the sales person to say their response.
+You’ve drawn out your list of objections on the whiteboard and talked around ways to handle them.
+Now let’s get the salespeople practicing them.
+The best way to do this is to shout out an objection from your whiteboard and get the salesperson to say their response.

-Try mixing up the objections, whilst re-visiting the same ones again and again.
-This starts to build the crucial muscle memory which sets the top reps out from the rest.
+Try mixing up the objections, whilst revisiting the same ones again and again.
+This starts to build the crucial muscle memory that sets the top reps out from the rest.

-I’ve found doing this in the office in front of the rest of the sales team also has the added benefit of getting them comfortable of ‘selling’ in front of their peers.
+I’ve found doing this in the office in front of the rest of the sales team also has the added benefit of getting them comfortable with “selling” in front of their peers.

-5. Use Refract to record sales call role-play openings.
+Use Conversation Intelligence to record sales call role play openings.

 Practice makes perfect.
 This is no more true in sales than it is when perfecting your craft in sport or playing an instrument.
-Effective role-play is crucial to helping green sales reps get ‘game-ready’, whilst building their confidence in the process.
+Effective role play is crucial to helping green sales reps get “game ready,” while building their cold calling confidence in the process.

-The problem with role-play is that traditionally, it’s been carried out in false environments and settings.
-If you are practising role-play cold calls, then practice on the phone.
-Doing this face-to-face is false and unnatural.
+The problem with role play is that traditionally, it’s been carried out in false environments and settings.
+If you are practicing role play cold calls, then practice on the phone.
+Doing this face to face is false and unnatural.

-Even better, record these calls through products like Refract, so you get the benefits of post-call review and feedback.
-Reps get to hear HOW they sounded, and more times than not, can self-diagnose the areas where they could have improved.
+Even better, record these calls through tools such as Conversation Intelligence, so you get the benefits of post-call review and feedback.
+Reps get to hear HOW they sounded, and more times than not, they can self-diagnose areas where they could have improved.
 Their learning curve just got that much quicker.

-Understanding and relaying your company’s value proposition(s) is possibly one of the most crucial parts of a sales person’s sales call, yet despite this, most sales reps struggle to deliver this in an impactful way.
+Understanding and relaying your company’s value proposition(s) is one of the most crucial parts of a salesperson’s sales call, yet despite this, most sales reps struggle to deliver this in an impactful way.

 They resort to feature bashing or confusing prospects with jargon or complicated language.
-They need this to sound crisp, to the point, and aligned with the problems you solve for your ICP.
+They need this to sound crisp, to the point, and aligned with the problems you solve for your buyer.

-I’m gonna sound like a broken record here, but the only way to improving here, is to practice.
-I’ve found setting video based scenario challenges to sales reps, getting them to practice delivering the value proposition again and again, is the route to building that all important muscle memory.
+I’m going to sound like a broken record, but the only way to improve this is to practice.
+I’ve found setting video-based scenario challenges to sales reps, getting them to practice delivering the value proposition again and again, is the route to building that all-important muscle memory.

 This also gives them a safe place to practice versus messing up with real valuable prospects.

-7. Listen to best-practice call recordings from the playbook
+Listen to best-practice call recordings from the playbook.

-After practice, comes call listening.
-Mixing in the practical activities with the power of hearing actual sales calls, just delivers that further reinforcement and transparency, which new sales reps need in order to get comfortable before they get on the phone themselves.
+After practice comes call listening.
+Mixing in the practical activities with the power of hearing actual sales calls delivers that further reinforcement and transparency that new sales reps need in order to get comfortable before they get on the phone with prospects.

-Whilst call shadowing is a time inefficient process for getting reps listening to sales conversations, there is one unspoken huge benefit of getting reps to observe you making calls live.
-Whilst quality of conversation is still King in sales, achieving the right level of activity to generate quality conversations is still crucial.
+While call shadowing is a time-inefficient process for getting reps listening to sales conversations, there is one unspoken huge benefit of getting reps to observe you making calls live.
+Quality of conversation is still king in sales, but achieving the right level of activity to generate quality conversations is still crucial.

 Lead from the front and set the benchmark, while sharpening your own prospecting skills in the process.
 What’s not to love?!

-Like a jigsaw, it’s time to put all the pieces together and start practising sales calls from start to finish.
-Again, recording these in products like Refract, enables you to do rapid post-call debrief sessions, whilst encouraging reps to self-diagnose and critique.
+Like a jigsaw puzzle, it’s time to put all the pieces together and start practicing sales calls from start to finish.
+Again, using tools like Conversation Intelligence to record these practice calls enables you to do rapid post-call debrief sessions.
+And it encourages reps to self-diagnose and critique.

 Try a variety of call types, with some more trickier than others, mixing in different objections and call outcomes.
-One off-shoot benefit of capturing all of these practice call recordings, is they also become great learning material for future fresh sales reps.
+One off-shoot benefit of capturing these practice call recordings is they also become great learning material for future fresh sales reps.

-Make real calls and capture recordings for feedback
+Make real calls and capture recordings for feedback.

 Now is the time to put all of the learnings and rehearsal into practice.
-Setup ‘power-hours’ initially to get reps to start making calls to real prospects.
-Observe how they conduct themselves and how comfortable they are at making dials.
+Setup “power hours” initially to get reps to start making calls to real prospects.
+Observe how they conduct themselves and how comfortable they are making dials.

 Sit close to them so they feel they have your support, but don’t breathe down their necks so they feel under pressure.

-Again, use platforms like Refract to review conversations as they happen and deliver real-time feedback back to reps, so they can quickly fix mistakes ahead of their next conversation.
+Again, use tools like Conversation Intelligence to review conversations as they happen and deliver real-time feedback back to reps so they can quickly fix mistakes ahead of their next conversation.
 This can, over time, build cold calling confidence and create selling superstars.